shaaza/xml-generator/README.md

 ## Installation

-Place the file and src folder in your project directory, and load "generator.lisp" from CLISP interpreter or from your CLISP script.
+Place the file and src folder in your project directory, and load "main.lisp" from CLISP interpreter or from your CLISP script.